 The Living Skies Student Film Festival is a non-profit student-run organization at the University of Regina with a committee made up entirely of passionate film students.
 Our mission is to showcase emerging Saskatchewan talent, expose local audiences to excellent student work from around the world, and to keep Saskatchewan filmmakers engaged through captivating workshops and lectures lead by independent and industry professionals.

-Jessica Davidson is a third-year film production student at the University of Regina.
+Jessica Davidson is a fourth-year film production student at the University of Regina.
 Her primary interest is in working as an Assistant Director, though she recently had the opportunity to work on the upcoming Saskatchewan feature film Supergrid as the truck costumer.
-She is a firm believer in the power of a good story and is thrilled at the opportunity to bring some stories from around the world to Saskatchewan audiences with her work as a coordinator for the 30th edition of the Living Skies Student Film Festival.
+She is a firm believer in the power of a good story and is thrilled at the opportunity to bring some stories from around the world to Saskatchewan audiences with her work as a coordinator for the festival’s 31st edition.

 © Living Skies Student Film Festival 2018.
 All Rights Reserved.